OCDX/softwareEngFinalProj/README.md

 ##TO DO

- - [ ] Finish requirements anaylysis, make sure no gaps in requirements
+ - [ ] Finish requirements analysis, make sure no gaps in requirements
  - [ ] Add git hub link to pdf
  - [ ] Need title page